versatica/mediasoup-website/_includes/api/Room.md

 #### room.dump()
 {: #room-dump .code}

+For debugging purposes.
 Returns a Promise that resolves to an Object containing the current status and details of the `room`.

 *TBD:* Document it.